bszonye/civ7-town-trix/README.md

 - repairs always appear at the top of the production list, highlighted
 - the production list automatically switches to Purchase repairs
-- you don't need to select tile unless there's more than one choice
+- you don't need to select a tile unless there's more than one choice

 ## compatibility with other mods
 known interactions: